-- Use the format displayed in Campbell et al. (2013). - Include a separate reflective statement for each artifact. - Each reflective statement should address these three questions: - 1.)
+- Include a separate reflective statement for each artifact. - Each reflective statement should address these three questions: - 1.)
 What is the artifact? - 2.)
 Why is it filed under this standard? - 3.)
 What does it say about your growing competence? - Each reflective statement must be accompanied by at least one supporting artifact. - Each artifact and reflective statement should be consistently formatted and have its own section in LiveText under the associated standard.